OSCAR-CASALS/Final_degree_proyect-Variant-calling-in-highly-homologous-regions/README.md

   - **STEP_02:** Once the necessary files are created, _Create_beds.py_ must be executed to make the Align_to and Realign bed files used in the next step for variant calling.
   - **STEP_03:** With the bed files created _Find_variants.py_ must be run in order to create a vcf file with all the mutations detected in regions of high homology.
   - **STEP_04:** Once the last step has finished _Find_hom_zones.py_ can be run to add the 'High_Homology_Region' flag to any variant in a zone that presented high similarity with a pseudogene.
+  - **STEP_05:** Optionally a plot with the quality of each variant like the ones in the manuscript can be made using the script in Images _Plot_results.py_

 ![](Images/Scheme.drawio.png)